ipr-cnrs/nftables/README.md

 This role will :
 * Install `nftables` on the system.
-* Generate a default configuration file loaded by systemd unit.
+* Generate a default configuration file which include all following files and loaded by systemd unit.
 * Generate input rules file include called by the main configuration file.
+* Generate vars in a file and sets and maps in another file.
 * Restart `nftables` service.

 ## Development